Browse by Medical Category

 Thyroid cancer is a common malignancy associated with substantial morbidity.
 Well-differentiated thyroid cancer is the most common endocrine malignancy and ranks as the seventh most common cancer diagnosed in women.
-While the majority of patients with well-differentiated thyroid cancer presents with limited disease and become disease-free after initial treatment, 20% of patients with thyroid cancer have local or regional recurrent disease, and 5% develop distant metastases.
-There remains a lack of alternative treatment for patients with these poorly differentiated tumors and these patients have a poor response to conventional treatment.
+While the majority of patients with well-differentiated thyroid cancer present with limited disease and become disease-free after initial treatment, 20% of patients with thyroid cancer have local or regional recurrent disease, and 5% develop distant metastases.
+There remains a lack of alternative treatment for patients with these poorly differentiated tumors, and these patients have a poor response to conventional treatment.
 Key molecules involved in the initiation of this process may prove potent targets for treatments.

+Our lab focuses on translational research in thyroid cancer.
+The principal investigator of the lab is a thyroid surgeon interested in research in thyroid cancer that can help improve the care of all patients with thyroid cancer.
 We study certain key genetic and epigenetic changes seen more frequently in those patients who do poorly, and find out how exactly these genetic changes lead to more aggressive cancer behavior in those patients.
 In essence, we hope to use our new knowledge to predict which patients with thyroid cancer may do poorly and treat those more aggressively with novel targeted therapies directed at the specific genetic mutations that seem to worsen their prognosis.

 Some patients with thyroid cancers have a single mutation in an important gene called BRAF.
 This gene is the most commonly mutated in papillary thyroid cancer and activation of ERK pathway by this common mutation leads to progression with more invasive local disease, lymph node involvement and distant metastases.
 Moreover, this single mutation is associated with both loss of radioiodine avidity and cancer recurrence.
 The mechanisms by which this mutation and others induce invasion and distant spread are not fully understood.